illakaya/social-network-api/README.md

 ## Usage

-Run `node server.js` in the terminal to start the back-end.
+Run `node server.js` in the terminal to start the back-end and use Insomnia for testing.
 Here is a [video](https://drive.google.com/file/d/1E_DP3_GSN9J_Ql8rlPV-jLfLdI9ouf-Y/view?usp=sharing) showing a walkthrough of the tests.

 ## Credits